How to get a Georgia business license

 Do I need a Georgia business license if I run an online business?

-Possibly – check with your city or county for local requirements.
-You'll need a sales tax license if you're in Georgia and sell taxable goods or services, and if you are also operating in another state, you'll need a GA sales tax license if you have more than 200 sales or over $100,000 in sales revenue in that other state.
+Check with your city or county for local requirements, and if you sell taxable goods or services, you'll need a sales tax permit from the Georgia Department of Revenue.
+Out-of-state sellers with more than 200 transactions or over $100,000 in sales revenue in Georgia also need to register.

 Can I operate in multiple Georgia counties with one business license?